-The fall 2013 class of fellows in the Hans Arnhold Center library, September 18, 2013.
-Photo: Annette Hornischer
+Members of the spring 2014 class of fellows in the Hans Arnhold Center library, January 20, 2014.
+Photo: Hornischer

 Since the American Academy in Berlin opened its doors, in September 1998, its fellows have been the central focus of its activities.
 Hailing from across the intellectual and cultural spectrum -- history, economics, philosophy, literary studies, sociology -- and from the worlds of public policy, the visual arts, poetry, music composition, law, and journalism, past fellows have included legal scholars Lawrence Lessig and Kendall Thomas; artists Julie Mehretu, Amy Sillman, and Jenny Holzer; poets C.K.
 Williams, Tom Sleigh, and Susan Howe; critics Alex Ross, Hilton Als, Hal Foster, and John Rockwell; historians David Levering Lewis and H.C.
 Erik Midelfort; novelists Ha Jin, Adam Haslett, Susanna Moore, Jeffrey Eugenides, and Jonathan Safran Foer; journalists Anne Applebaum, Rick Atkinson, Adrian Nicole LeBlanc, and Katherine Boo; and policy experts Adam Garfinkle, Benjamin Barber, James Mann, Steven Simon, and Angela Stent.
 (For the current class of fellows, please click here.)